-- 1 STRUCTURAL ADHESIVE - 2 WELD CORRECT SIZE - 3 WELD TOO SMALL - 1.
+- 1 STRUCTURAL ADHESIVE - 2 WELD CORRECT SIZE - 3 WELD CORRECT SIZE - 1.
 Select the proper spot welding "arm" which provides the best access to the areas of the vehicles where the spot welds are to be made. - 2.
 Obtain metal of the same thickness and coating (i.e., bare, galvanneal, or galvanized) to be welded.
 This metal will be used for spot welder set up.
 Damaged sheet metal taken from the vehicle being repaired may be used if it is from the area from which the work is to take place.
 The sheet metal must be flat, free of cracks, wrinkles and scored metal. - 3.
-Using the procedure outlined, (Fig. 10), prepare the test coupons. - 4.
+Using the procedure outlined in Test Weld Coupon, prepare the test coupons. - 4.
 Clean and prepare both mating coupons.
 If using adhesives, verify the recommendations of the adhesive manufacturer.
 All contaminates such as rust scale, dirt, paint, and existing sealers and adhesives must be removed.
 Remove any E-coat within 25mm.
 (1in.) of where the welds are to be placed. - 5.
 If the panel joint originally contained structural adhesive, it should be applied to the coupon at this time. - 6.
-Install the equipment manufacturers recommended electrode tips.
+Install the equipment manufacturers recommended electrode tips. - 7.
+Adjust the welding electrode tip force, and clamp time per manufacturer recommendations.